 Entrapment, lumbar spine, at the level of L3 to S1

 Entrapment, sciatic nerve, beneath the piriformis muscle

 Sinus tarsi syndrome

 The pictures below show the steps involved in a tarsal tunnel release.
 Image 1 shows the planned incision line running behind the medial ankle to a level just distal to the upper margin of the abductor hallucis muscle.
-Dissection is carried down through the subcutaneous space where in Image 2 we see the lacinate ligament identified.
+Dissection is carried down through the subcutaneous space where, in Image 2, we see the lacinate ligament identified.
 Image 3 shows the lacinate ligament released and direct visualization of the posterior tibial nerve and associated vein and artery.
 Image 4 shows the posterior tibial nerve isolated.
-The nerve and surrounding soft tissue is inspected for any visual defect including tumors or evidence of trauma.
-Image 5 shows the dissection Baxter's nerve.
-And Image 6 shows the fibrous tissue that invests the abductor hallucis muscle.
+The nerve and surrounding soft tissue is inspected for any visual defects including tumors or evidence of trauma.
+Image 5 shows the dissection of the Baxter's nerve.
+Image 6 shows the fibrous tissue that invests the abductor hallucis muscle.
 The fibrous tissue surrounding the abductor hallucis extends into the porta pedis.
-A tarsal tunnel release requires dissection of this fibrous tissue into the porta pedis to insure a complete release.
+A tarsal tunnel release requires dissection of this fibrous tissue into the porta pedis to ensure a complete release.

 The calcaneal branch of the posterior tibial nerve may become selectively entrapped as it descends from the tarsal canal to supply sensory innervation to the bottom of the heel.
 This condition is called a Baxter's nerve entrapment and is an important differential diagnosis in treating heel pain and should always be considered a possibility when treating plantar fasciitis.

 When to contact your doctor